 Eligibility

 This competition is open to all NISC Affiliate senior centers.
-If your senior center is not a NISC Affiliate, please visit this page to learn about our free Affiliate Membership and how you can join.
+If your senior center is not a NISC Affiliate, learn more about our free Affiliate Membership and how you can join.

 Review process